 You Can Do It

-Study abroad is for all!
-Whether you play sports, come from abroad or have never been abroad, you have two majors or a major and a minor, you have never studied another language or you are seeking fluency in a third or fourth language, you can study abroad.
+Study away is for all!
+Whether you play sports, come from abroad or have never been abroad, you have two majors or a major and a minor, you have never studied another language or you are seeking fluency in a third or fourth language, you can study away.

 These testimonials discuss myths Beloit College students broke about who studies abroad.